tobek/headsoak/notes.md

 - bug: prompt isn't focusing on field again
 - show tag icons (prog, shared) in query bar?
-- bug: esc when in nut textarea immediately returns focus back to nut textarea
 - enter or spacebar should exit alert modals
 - logout should clear nuts and stuff from scope etc!
 - mention in firstInit() notes something about if you're interested then... or if you want to help out
 - @nutmeg.io email address.
 I have support@ (and toby@ and ece@), what about for general stuff? contact@ is boring
 - space at bottom of page?
-- why doesn't it remember my username and password?
 - sloping/cut-off/diagonal tags?
     - one of these rotates and hides overflow, that's the only one that works with interesting foreground and background i think:
     - http://tympanus.net/codrops/2011/12/21/slopy-elements-with-css3/